Magnesium supplements with the fewest additives

 Other forms of magnesium

-- Magnesium aspartate (page in progress, but in the meantime Pure Encapsulations has a low-excipient capsule, and Powder City and PureBulk have straight powders)
+- Magnesium aspartate (page in progress, but in the meantime Pure Encapsulations has a low-excipient capsule and PureBulk has a straight powder)

 - Magnesium carbonate (page in progress, but in the meantime both BulkSupplements and PureBulk have straight powder forms)